brdv/prodtest-docs/docs/tip-basics/dark-launch/data-separation.md

 ### Extend data model

 The last option that will be discussed is to extend your data model.
 You will have to create a new field to your model, for example `generatedBy` that specifies by which version of the service the record is produced.
-You coul, for example, use `Vlatest` for your service that responds to the user input, and `Vnext` for the service that is 'in' dark launch.
+You could, for example, use `Vlatest` for your service that responds to the user input, and `Vnext` for the service that is 'in' dark launch.
 In your code, you can then specify in your queries that you only want to use data that has a specific tag.

 This option seems quite good.
 You have little to no extra work, and it is almost the same as a separate table.
 However, you should consider the cleanliness of your code and database.
 Since you table will contain data of all possible versions you have and your code/query has to check the version for each request.
 This is generally considered to be a bad practice.